-The City coordinated the creation of the Main Street Redevelopment area with the Main St/Park Ave CDBG focus area in order to blend a number of funding sources to create sufficient leverage to redevelop this older area of the city.
-The 5-year plan is to improve the roads, sidewalks, lighting, signalization, parks, historic area, commercial areas and housing with CDBG, general, and CIP funds.
-During PY 2018, the City began the major reconstruction and enhancement of Park Avenue using CIP and CDBG funds and will complete the project by the end of PY 2019.
-During PY 2019, the City began a major redevelopment and enhancement of League Park and is using CDBG funds for the expansion the parking for the park and surrounding commercial areas.
-During PY 2020, the City will undergo the repaving/reconstruction of 3rd Street in the Main St/Park Ave CDBG focus area to enhance east/west mobility.
+The City coordinated the creation of the Main Street Redevelopment area with the Main St/Park Ave CDBG focus area in order to blend a number of funding sources to create sufficient leverage to redevelop this area of the city which has the highest concentration of low- to moderate-income households and aging housing, infrastructure and facilities.
+The 5-year plan has been to improve the roads, sidewalks, lighting, signalization, parks, historic area, commercial areas and housing with CDBG, general, and CIP funds.
+During PY 2018, the City began the major reconstruction and enhancement of Park Avenue using CIP and CDBG funds.
+During PY 2019, the City began a major redevelopment and enhancement of League Park and used CDBG funds for the expansion of parking access for the park and surrounding residential and commercial areas located on streets too narrow for safe on-street parking.
+During PY 2020, the City began the repaving/reconstruction of 3rd Street in the Main St/Park Ave CDBG focus area to enhance east/west mobility.
+For PY 2021, the City will initiate a project to improve the drainage along N. Wisconsin, a north/south corridor through the area.